Azurio tuskfish

-The Azurio tuskfish (Choerodon azurio) also known as the scarbreast tuskfin, is a species of wrasse native to the western Pacific, where it occurs off the coasts of eastern Asia.
+The Azurio tuskfish (Choerodon azurio), also known as the scarbreast tuskfin, is a species of wrasse native to the western Pacific, where it occurs off the coasts of eastern Asia.
 It can be found in areas with rocky substrates at depths from 8 to 50 m.
 This species can reach a length of 40 cm.
 It can be found in the aquarium trade.
 It is threatened by overfishing and habitat loss; it is a popular target for spearfishers and is considered an excellent food fish.

+Terminal phase adults can be distinguished from initial phase adults by the nearly black caudal fin.